czue/pegasus-docs/deployment/kamal.md

 ## Kamal Deploy

-Pegasus supports container-based deployment to any remove VM using [Kamal](https://kamal-deploy.org/).
+Pegasus supports container-based deployment to any Linux server using [Kamal](https://kamal-deploy.org/).

 Kamal is a deployment tool that uses Docker to deploy applications to servers.
 It is designed to be simple to use and to work with a single server or a cluster of servers.